Omar-Safwat/Omar-Safwat.github.io/README.md

-Through insight-driven feature engineering and models ensembling I was able to improve the overall accuracy presented in the research paper by 4%.
+Through insight-driven feature engineering and models ensembling I was able to improve the overall accuracy presented in the research paper by 93% to 96% on the validation set, and 94% on the test set.

 #### Project Highlights
 1. EDA to extract insights and feature engineering